 - the relevant income for the purposes of legal aid is the amount resulting from the difference between the value of the full net household income and the value of the relevant deduction for legal aid (the criteria for calculating these values are set by law);

 - persons living in the same household as the applicant for legal aid are considered to belong to the same household;

-- if the applicant or any member of their household hold credits deposited in bank accounts and securities admitted to trading on a regulated market that amount to more than 24 times the social support reference rate, it is considered that the applicant is not economically insufficient, regardless of the value of the household's relevant income for the purposes of legal aid;
+- if the applicant or any member of their household hold credits deposited in bank accounts and securities admitted to trading on a regulated market that amount to more than 24 times the social support reference rate, it is considered that the applicant is not in a situation of economically hardship, regardless of the value of the household’s relevant income for the purposes of legal aid;

-- the applicant may request, exceptionally and for good reason, that the assessment of economic insufficiency only takes into account their income, assets and own ongoing expenses or those of some of the members of their household;
+- the applicant may request, exceptionally and for good reason, that the assessment of economic hardship takes into account only their income, assets and own ongoing expenses or those of some of the members of their household;

-- in the event of a dispute with one or more household members, the assessment of economic insufficiency only takes into account the income, assets and ongoing expenses of the applicant or the applicant and some members of their household, if the said applicant so requests;
+- in the event of a dispute with one or more household members, the assessment of economic hardship takes into account only the income, assets and ongoing expenses of the applicant or the applicant and some members of their household, if the said applicant so requests;

 - if, in a certain case, the chief of the social security services responsible for the decision to grant legal aid understands that the application of the criteria laid down in the preceding paragraphs would lead to a manifest denial of access to the law and to the courts they may, by reasoned order, make a different decision to that which would have resulted from application of the aforementioned criteria.

 Legal advice enables the party to consult a lawyer in order to obtain technical information on a specific dispute before bringing or contesting an action in court.